galasa-dev/galasa.dev/src/markdown-pages/docs/managers/core-manager.md

 <details><summary>Extract credentials from the Galasa credentials store</summary>

-You can extract credentials by using the `getCredentials` method.
-The Core Manager uses the `getCredentials` method to retrieve a user id and password from the credentials store to use in your test.
+You can extract credentials by using the `getUsernamePassword` method.
+The Core Manager uses the `getUsernamePassword` method to retrieve a user id and password from the credentials store to use in your test.

 ```
 import dev.galasa.ICredentials;